saikiranchalla1/sql-labs/SQL/Labs/Lab-1.md

 Use the CONCAT function to concatenate values from multiple columns.
 The || is a shortcut for the CONCAT function in DB2, Oracle, and PostgreSQL, while + is the shortcut for SQL Server.
 ## 1.8.
 Using Conditional Logic in a SELECT Statement
 #### PROBLEM
 You want to perform IF-ELSE operations on values in your SELECT statement.
-For example, you would like to produce a result set such that, if an employee is paid $2000 or less, a message of “UNDERPAID” is returned, if an employee is paid $4000 or more, a message of “OVERPAID” is returned, if they make somewhere in between, then “OK” is returned.
+For example, you would like to produce a result set such that, if an employee is paid USD 2000 or less, a message of "UNDERPAID" is returned, if an employee is paid $4000 or more, a message of “OVERPAID” is returned, if they make somewhere in between, then “OK” is returned.
 The result set should look like this:
 	ENAME             SAL  STATUS
 	---------- ----------  ---------
 	SMITH             800  UNDERPAID